OfLiberty/pacannabis.guide/docs/README.md

 ## Current Status <Badge text="alpha" type="warn"/> <Badge text="v0.3.6"/>

 This project is built upon software that is currently in the alpha stage of development.
-The full release of this website will not officially occur until the undlying tech has reached a stable 1.x.x stable release.
+The full release of this website will not officially occur until the underlying tech has reached a stable 1.x.x stable release.

 ### Supported Systems
 *Progressive web app support is still being implemented by Apple.
 Some features could be disabled until Apple fully implements the web standard.*